-\Subsubsection{Related Work.} Usually, synchronization methods neither discuss sparsity nor apply to infinite costs.
-The only sparse synchronization method we could find, and this is only through communication with the authors, is a greedy subroutine of \cite{swoboda2019convex} not described in the paper.
+\Subsubsection{Our novelty and related work.} Usually, synchronization methods neither discuss sparsity nor apply to infinite costs.
+The only sparse synchronization method we could find, and this is only through communication with the authors, is a greedy subroutine of \cite{swoboda2019convex} not described in their paper.
 In contrast, our method, applied to the synchronization Multi-LAP, efficiently and accurately handles the costs from Eq. \eqref{eq:sync-sparse-costs} and, therefore, respects forbidden matchings.